levuka-schreck/proposals-sui/sui-tx-explainer-proposal.md

 The Sui Transaction Explainer is a high-value, low-effort utility that will benefit developers, users, and the broader Sui ecosystem.
 By transforming opaque transaction data into plain-language summaries, we lower the barrier to understanding on-chain activity and support adoption.

-This is the smallest and fastest project of the three proposals, delivering a polished MVP in **2-3 weeks** at a budget of **$15K-30K**.
-The focused scope minimizes risk while providing clear, demonstrable value.

 ### Proposed Next Steps

 1. Brief kickoff call to confirm scope and prioritize stretch goals